 If you are a Limited Company there are many insolvency options available to you.

-Our aim is to assess your financial situation by asking you questions to help you decide the right and best options for you legally.
+Our aim is to assess your financial situation by asking questions to help you decide the best options for you legally.

-Often you may already know what you want to do, for example, that you just want to close and go into liquidation because you are under pressure from HM Revenue & Customs.
+Often you may already know what you want to do.
+For example, you want to close and go into liquidation because you’re under pressure from HM Revenue & Customs.

-However, other times you may not know what to do, that’s where we can help explain the implications of the various choices available to you.
+Other times you may not know what to do, that’s where we can explain the implications of the choices available.
 We will put your needs first and try to make sure whatever option you choose protects you.